Asthma Attack Causes, Symptoms and Treatment

 • Press inhaler once to deliver a puff.

-• Have the person breathe in slowly through the mouth and then hold breath for 10 seconds.
+• Have the person breathe in slowly through the mouth and then hold breath for ten seconds.

-• Give a total of four puffs, waiting about a minute between each puff.
+• Give a total of 4 puffs, waiting for a minute between each puff.

 • After four puffs, wait for four minutes.
 If the person still has trouble breathing, give another set of four puffs.